Ryan Ward (actor)

 Ryan Ward (born January 2, 1979) is a Canadian actor, film director and screenwriter.
 He is best known for his debut feature film as a director, Son of the Sunshine, for which Ward and Matthew Heiti were shortlisted Genie Award nominees for Best Original Screenplay at the 32nd Genie Awards in 2012.

-Originally from Winnipeg, Manitoba, he is now based primarily in Toronto, Ontario.
-As an actor, he had primarily supporting roles in films, including Nostradamus, We Ate the Children Last and Sidekick, prior to Son of the Sunshine, as well as a long-running stage role in the original production of Evil Dead The Musical.
+Originally from Winnipeg, Manitoba, he now splits his time between Winnipeg and Los Angeles.
+As an actor, he had primarily supporting roles in films, including Nostradamus, We Ate the Children Last and Sidekick, prior to Son of the Sunshine, as well as a long-running stage role in the original Off-Broadway and Toronto productions of Evil Dead The Musical for which he was nominated for a Dora Mavor Moore Award.

+He has also directed the short films In the Beginning was Water and Sky (PBS, National Film Board of Canada), Amerika, Time Traveling Through Time, and Our Secret.

+In 2023 Ward released Daughter of the Sun, a sequel to Son of the Sunshine.